RetroBensoft/Tuerkas128-Framework/README.md

 Tutorials are available at https://www.youtube.com/@RetroBensoft (only in spanish, sorry)

 Instead of publishing the framework raw code, the complete code of the games developed by RetroBensoft with Tukeras128 Framework is shared here.
-By doing so, it is much easier to understand the code because a real example is provided.
+Real examples are provided, so that it is much easier to understand the code.

 Available games:
 * Perseus (2025)